ovh/docs/pages/web/web-paas/configuration-services/redis/guide.en-sg.md

 See the [Redis documentation](https://redis.io/documentation) for more information.

-$partner_full supports two different Redis configurations: One persistent (useful for key-value application data) and one ephemeral (in-memory only, useful for application caching).
+Web PaaS supports two different Redis configurations: One persistent (useful for key-value application data) and one ephemeral (in-memory only, useful for application caching).
 Aside from that distinction they are identical.

 ## Supported versions